XML RSS

 Another advantage of a chilled water system is that in a building like a hotel, hundreds of rooms can be cooled individually, with each room having it's own chilled water air handler, all supplied by one chilled water system.

-If you're troubleshooting a chiller, our Chiller Evaluation Manual has cycle diagrams for air-cooled and water-cooled chillers, and guidance on evaluating chiller operating pressures and temperatures.
+If you're troubleshooting a chiller, our Air Conditioning and Refrigeration System Evaluation Manual has cycle diagrams for air-cooled and water-cooled chillers, and guidance on evaluating chiller operating pressures and temperatures.

 I hope this page has helped you understand chilled water air conditioning, and please, feel free to contact us with any specific HVAC questions you might have, including questions about air conditioning on Guam, or refrigeration on Guam.